Simplifying the paperwork: Recordkeeping strategies for organic farmers

 Cattail Organics

 Kat Becker owns and operates Cattail Organics, a diversified and profitable organic vegetable farm with maple syrup production and a young apple orchard.
-Cattail Organics preserves a diverse set of markets including a 100 member three season CSA, local restaurants and grocery stores, schools, a food hub and small aggregators, and local/statewide food pantries.
+Cattail Organics serves a diverse set of markets including a 100 member three season CSA, local restaurants and grocery stores, schools, a food hub and small aggregators, and local/statewide food pantries.
 Kat has been farming on her own operations since 2006 and has maintained organic transitions and organic records since that time.
 She has also served on the board of a MOSA 2011-2014, and is currently on Wisconsin's Department of Agriculture's Organic Advisory Council giving her a unique perspective on certification.
 Kat has a strong background in managing complex systems with leaner planning and record keeping systems and using SOPs to simplify and reduce time spent on organic records.

 Webinars